carbonjs/carbon-filter/README.md

 # carbon-filter
 The `carbon-filter` module provides Zend-like set of commonly used data filters.
 This means you can run your data through a set of filters after you've received user's input or before you insert data into your database.
 You can use it as a stand-alone module or most commonly with `carbon-form` module which filters form data automatically for you.

-If you've ever worked with any of `Zend_Filter` filters from the Zend Framework you will be familiar with it's sintax and if you haven't then scroll down to the "Usage" section and you'll be up-and-running in no time.
+If you've ever worked with any `Zend_Filter` filter from the Zend Framework you will be familiar with it's sintax and if you haven't then scroll down to the "Usage" section and you'll be up-and-running in no time.

 ## Installation